joseconti/WangGuard/readme.txt

 == Description ==

 Our API works over SSL, so all connections are secure connections.
 This is mandatory for all European websites because you are sending information.
-We are Europeans, so we respect the law, even the most demanding of all Europe, the law of Spain.
+We are Europeans, so we respect the law, even the most demanding of all Europe, the Spanish law.
 Use a service that does not comply with all European laws or send information without encryption, it can mean heavy fines.
 If you don't want to use secure connection, you can disable it from WangGuard configuration page.

 = Welcome to WangGuard, Welcome to the revolution =